Neurodisability and Rehabilitation Research

 This national collaborative program of research has three streams: identification and measurement of dyskinesia, interventions, and the lived experience.
 The program has research activities within each stream, led by a number of key clinician-researchers from around Australia.

-The infant Wrist Hand Orthosis Trial (iWHOT)
+iWHOT: Infant Wrist Hand Orthosis Trial

-Children with cerebral palsy are often prescribed hand orthoses (“splints”) to maintain hand movements and help them develop skills, such as holding cutlery or toys.
-But orthoses are challenging for children to wear, time-consuming for therapists to make and for families to manage, and of uncertain benefit for the child.
 Our multicentre trial aims to evaluate whether orthoses actually help children with cerebral palsy to maintain hand movements and use their hands.
-The trial is recruiting children aged less than 3 years with, or at risk of cerebral palsy.
+The trial is recruiting children aged less than three years with, or at risk of cerebral palsy.

 Towards treatment of intellectual disability caused by errors in the chromatin machinery

-Intellectual disability occurs in 2-3% of newborns, for a variety of reasons, including environmental factors, chromosomal abnormalities, and mutations in single genes.
-Recently, it has been recognised that intellectual disability resulting from inborn errors in the chromatin machinery may be treatable.
 Over 40 genetic syndromes have so far been identified in this category.
-This project will focus on mutations in chromatin factors and chromatin-modifying enzymes found in patients with intellectual disability because chromatin changes are reversible, and these classes of molecules are well established as therapeutic targets in other disorders.
+This project will focus on mutations in chromatin factors and chromatin-modifying enzymes found in patients with intellectual disability because chromatin changes are reversible, and these classes of molecules are well-established as therapeutic targets in other disorders.

 Moderate to severe acquired brain injury

-Many children with acquired brain injury (ABI) experience long-term physical, cognitive, academic, emotional-behavioural, and occupational difficulties that require input from an interdisciplinary team.
-We aim to improve evidence-informed care in paediatric acquired brain injury rehabilitation by systematically identifying evidence-practice gaps and implementing tailored interventions to address these gaps.
 Areas of particular focus include family-centred care, peer support, goal setting, school reintegration, and fatigue assessment and management.
 We partner with family members and young people with lived experience of childhood acquired brain injury and the interdisciplinary clinical team.

 Technology

-Everyday technology, including smartphones, touchpads, smartwatches, and the connected home, has the potential to dramatically improve the lives of those with disability.
 Our experience talking with families is that many do not use the accessibility features freely available on their devices, and many are not aware of the potential benefits of using those features.
-We aim to identify what benefits are available from everyday technology, how best to configure devices, assess barriers to implementation, and develop training programs both for staff and families.

-ENabling VISions And Growing Expectations (ENVISAGE)
+ENVISAGE: Enabling Visions And Growing Expectations

 Mental health and participation in (re)habilitation for children and youth with disabilities

 Mental health problems and participation restrictions are frequently reported for children with disabilities.
 There is little information on the long-term relationships between mental health and participation in the presence of child-onset disability, or about how mental health is affected by (re)habilitation services provided for these children and families.
-This collaborative program of research will investigate relations between participation and factors affecting participation, with a focus on mental health and services provided to children with disabilities who have mental health problems.

 Implementation of an evidence-based intervention (PREP) in an Australian context with youth with complex disability and evaluation of involvement of consumer research partners (CEval)

-This consumer-researcher collaborative study includes two projects: (1) a translational study to identify feasibility and applicability of the Pathways and Resources for Engagement and Participation (PREP) intervention for young adults with complex disability when translated to an Australian context; and (2) an evaluation of the experience and impact of involving consumers as co-researchers (Consumer Evaluation (CEval) project).
 PREP has demonstrated effectiveness in younger populations in Canada to improve participation in community recreation of adolescents with disability.
-We are working with the developer of PREP (Anaby) to customize and evaluate feasibility and applicability of using PREP to improve participation in community activities of young adults in Melbourne.
-Consumer partnership in research is best practice, and we are involving consumers as co-researchers and on the Research Advisory Partners (RAP) in the PREP project.
+We are working with the developer of PREP (Anaby) to customize and evaluate the feasibility and applicability of using PREP to improve participation in community activities of young adults in Melbourne.

 Funding